HokoFly/HokoBlur/README.md

 	- **Dynamic blur, real-time blurring of the background**。

 - Features：
-	- Multiple schemes: RenderScript、OpenGL、Native and Java；
+	- Multiple schemes: OpenGL、Native and Java；
 	- Multiple algorithms: Box、Stack and Gaussian algorithms.
 Provide different blur effect；
 	- Multi-core and multi-threading, accelerate blurring，asynchronous interface；

+- Deprecated Features:
+    - RenderScript Scheme.
+RenderScript has been deprecated since Android 12, and its plugin support will be removed in AGP 9.0.
+Additionally, RenderScript's dynamic link libraries (.so) lack support for 16KB memory alignment.
+For these reasons, this repository no longer supports RenderScript-based blur solutions.

 ### 2. Getting started